-With the South African school holidays a mere week away, we thought we’d share a list of child-friendly activities to enjoy while in Knysna with your children.
+With the South African school holidays upon us, we thought we’d share a list of child-friendly activities to enjoy while in Knysna with your children.

 THINGS TO DO